 March/April 2021 – Gov. Inslee rescinded the travel advisory to align with CDC Travel Advisory Guidance for travel from outside the U.S. to Washington state.
-The updated Proclomation 20-83 clarifies that in addition to requiring complicance with CDC restrictions related to international traval, all other types of travel should follow CDC guidance.
+The updated Proclomation 20-83 clarifies that in addition to requiring compliance with CDC restrictions related to international traval, all other types of travel should follow CDC guidance.

 The CDC currently requires all air passengers to obtain a negative viral COVID-19 test within 3 days of travel or to present proof of recovery from COVID-19.
 Masks are required for travel within the United States.